1959 Triumph TR3A (SOLD)

 Engine is smooth and powerful, freely revs to the redline, shifts well, excellent synchromesh action, and overdrive clicks in and out almost instantly.
 Steering seemed unusually good for this type of car, minimal play and a feeling of precision often lacking in TR3s.

-This a great looking, driving, and running TR3A with the added virtue of overdrive.
+This is a great looking, driving, and running TR3A with the added virtue of overdrive.
 No rust, no bondo, everything being correct.